dotnetcloud/SqsToolbox/README.md

 `WithBackgroundService` registers an `IHostedService` which will start and stop the queue reader for the `IHost`.

-`WithMessageProcessor` allows you to register an special kind of `IHostedService` which consumes messages from the channel.
+`WithMessageProcessor` allows you to register a special kind of `IHostedService` which consumes messages from the channel.
 You must derive from the abstract `SqsMessageProcessingBackgroundService` class to provide the basic message handling functionality you require.

 An abstract class `MessageProcessorService`, which inherits from `SqsMessageProcessingBackgroundService`, may also be used to simplify the code you need to implement.
 When deriving from this class, you implement the `ProcessMessage` to handle each message.